THE STUDY OF PHILOSOPHY

 Many students, regardless of their majors, can benefit from one or more courses in philosophy.
 It is strongly recommended that students who plan to take a course in philosophy do so as early as possible in their college careers to put themselves in a position to determine in good time whether further work in philosophy would serve their interests.
 The study of philosophy can be very rewarding in its own right.
 Philosophy also combines well with many other disciplines ranging from other humanities and social sciences to mathematics, natural sciences, and engineering.

 For a useful overview of the value of a humanities degree, see "What Can I Do With A Humanities Degree?"
 Although this article is about the humanities in general, it includes a lot of information that is specifically about philosophy.
-See also the University of Southern California's web page on Why Study Philosophy?
+See also:

 The word “philosophy” derives from the Ancient Greek words philo sophia, which may be translated as “love of wisdom.”
 As this suggests, philosophy is a field of inquiry that aims to advance our understanding of ourselves and of the nature of reality, mind, knowledge and morality.
 It is concerned with fundamental questions about such topics, and it critically investigates what other disciplines, and other human activities, take for granted.